theabraryousaf/GROMACS-Protein-MD-Simulation-on-HPC-using-SLURM/README.md

 # GROMACS Protein MD on HPC using SLURM

-This repository contains a reproducible GROMACS molecular dynamics workflow for running protein simulations on an HPC cluster using SLURM.
+This repository contains a beginner-friendly GROMACS molecular dynamics workflow for running protein simulations on an HPC cluster using SLURM.
 The workflow includes system preparation, solvation, ion addition, energy minimization, NVT equilibration, NPT equilibration, and restartable/chunked production MD.

 This workflow is adapted from: